pomerantsev/pavelpomerantsev.com/readme.md

 ### Build process and previewing

 HTML files are built with `npm run build`.
-It calls a simple scripts/renderTemplates.js script that in turn calls nunjucks to build the HTML.
+It calls a simple scripts/renderAll.mjs script that in turn calls nunjucks to build the HTML.
-For the sake of simplicity,
-I don’t have any directory watching or hot reloading, so the script has to be run manually on each HTML change.

-As of now, if additional HTML files are introduced, they need to be manually added to the build script.
+If additional HTML files are introduced, they need to be manually added to the build script.

 To preview the results, I use http-server.
-It’s started with `npm run start`, a script that should run in a separate terminal window.
+It’s started with `npm run start`, which also runs the build initially and watches the source directory for any updates and rebuilds on them.
 The website is then available at [http://localhost:8080](http://localhost:8080).